 (Quick jump menu)

 1. Brexit – It’s on everyone’s mind, but uncertainty still reigns.
-While employment law is likely to remain stable in the short term, employers should keep on top of any developments as they unfold.
+While employment law is likely to remain stable in the short term, employers should keep on top of any developments as they unfold and encourage EU national employees to register for the EU settlement scheme if they have not already done so.

 2. The Good Work Plan – Workers are set to get a rights upgrade, but most law changes are planned for 2020.